1. Docs

 }

-In Program.cs, create the BucketObject right after creating the bucket itself.
+In Program.cs, create the BucketObject by adding this code immediately following the bucket definition:

 var bucketObject = new BucketObject("index.html", new BucketObjectArgs